verstka/verstka.io/README.md

 * `rm` - message in text form
 * `data` - array of returned data

+The same format should be followed in the responses to verstka requests when saving the article.

 ## Editing an article

 To edit an article, just send a POST request to the URL https://verstka.io/api/open with parameters: